Long Branch Pier & Boardwalk History

-Long gone now — it had an aura and electricity all to its own.
+It had an aura and electricity all its own.
 Today, few people know, and even fewer care, about the allure of the once mighty Long Branch Pier (and boardwalk).
-This cradle of city connectivity and charm had real flamboyance.

 There have been five city piers in all going back nearly 200 years — with lots of hot Summer nights included.
-Now it’s making a comeback.
-The spot has been pier-less for 37 years now.
+The spot has been pier-less for 38 years.
+Now, it’s making a comeback of sorts.
+Good thing.

 Early Misfires